drkknight1978/audio_diary/README.md

 - Analyzes transcripts via OpenAI Chat or Ollama to extract summary, calls_to_action, tone, people_mentioned, tags, and subject (JSON response enforced).
 - Persists everything into `voice_notes` table in `voice_notes_data.db`.
 - Library tab to search, preview, export to Markdown, and play audio files.
+- Explore tab to query the SQLite DB with plain English (same flow as the standalone SQL assistant below).

 Run
 ```bash